Religion in the Republic of Ireland: Christianity

 Irish travellers have traditionally adopted a very particular attitude to the Catholic Church, with a focus on figures such as "healing priests".
 More generally a tradition of visions continues, often outside of Church sanction.

 Evangelical movements have recently spread both within the established churches and outside them.
 Celtic Christianity has become increasingly popular, again both within and outside established churches.

 The patron saints of Ireland for Catholics and Anglicans are Saint Patrick, Saint Brigid and Saint Columba.
 Saint Patrick is the only one of the three who is commonly recognised as the patron saint.
 Saint Patrick's Day is celebrated in Ireland and abroad on 17 March.

-Eastern Orthodoxy in Ireland is represented mainly by recent immigrants from Eastern European countries, such as Romania, Russia, or Ukraine, and accounts for 1% of the population.
+Eastern Orthodoxy in Ireland is represented mainly by immigrants from Eastern European countries, such as Romania, Russia, or Ukraine.
+Orthodox Christians account for 2.1% of the population.

-In 2022, 40 percent of Catholics stated they attend church.

 Church attendance

-According to a Georgetown University study, the country also has one of the highest rates of regular Mass attendance in the Western World.
-While daily Mass attendance was 13% in 2006 there had been a reduction in weekly attendance from 81% to 48% between 1990 and 2006, although the decline was reported as leveling off.
-In the 1970s a survey had given figures at 91%.
+In 2008, Ireland had one of the highest rates of regular Mass attendance in the Europe.
+Daily Mass attendance was 13% in 2006.
+There was a reduction in weekly attendance from 85% to 48% between 1990 and 2006, although the decline was reported as levelling off.
+A 1970s survey recorded figures of 91%.

 In 2011, it was reported that weekly Mass attendance in Dublin was on average 18%, with it being lower among younger generations and in some areas less than 2%.
 A 2012 survey of Irish Catholics undertaken by the Association of Catholic Priests found the weekly mass attendance rate to be 35% on an all-island basis, while daily mass attendance was reported at 3%.

 No religion

-A 2006 Dentsu poll found that 7% of Ireland had no religion.
-According to Greeley (2003), 5% of those in Ireland do not believe in God, but only 2% accept the self-identification of "atheist".
-According to Ingelhart et al. (2004) and Davie (1999), 4% of the Irish do not believe in God.
+While Ireland was traditionally Catholic throughout much of its modern history, irreligion in Ireland increased seven-fold between the 1991 census and 2016 census, and further increased as of the 2022 census.
+At the 2022 census, 14% of the population was irreligious.

-A 2010 Bishops Conference survey found that 10.1% of Irish Catholics did not believe in God.
+Among Roman Catholics, a 2010 Bishops Conference survey found that 10.1% of Irish adults who identified as Roman Catholic did not believe in God.

-According to a 2012 WIN-Gallup International poll, Ireland had the second highest decline in religiosity from 69% in 2005 to 47% in 2012, while those who considered themselves not a religious person increased 25% in 2005 to 44% in 2012.
-The poll also showed that 10% of Ireland now consider themselves convinced atheists, which is an increase from 2005.
+In a 2012 WIN-Gallup International poll, Ireland had the second highest decline in religiosity from 69% in 2005 to 47% in 2012.
+Those who considered themselves not a religious person increased from 25% in 2005 to 44% in 2012.
+The poll showed that 10% of Ireland considered themselves convinced atheists, which was an increase from 2005.
+These percentages decreased further between 2012 and 2016.

-These percentages decreased again, however, from 2012 to 2016, resulting in the pie chart seen below.

 Judaism

 The earliest recorded presence of Jews in Ireland was in 1062 in the Annals of Inisfallen.
-As of 2016, the total population listing their religion as Jewish is 2,557.
+In 1946, the Jewish population was 3,907.
+In 2011, the population declined to 1,581, due to emigration.
+As of 2016, those listing their religion as Jewish was 2,557, the statistical surge since 2011 attributed to the presence of American hi-tech workers who are dominantly secular.